Tachikawa air disaster

-The Tachikawa air disaster (立川基地グローブマスター機墜落事故, Tachikawa kichi Gurōbumasutā-ki tsuiraku jiko) occurred on the afternoon of Thursday, June 18, 1953, when a United States Air Force (USAF) Douglas C-124 Globemaster II aircraft crashed three minutes after takeoff from Tachikawa, Japan, killing all 129 people on board.
+On June 18, 1953, a United States Air Force (USAF) Douglas C-124 Globemaster II aircraft crashed three minutes after takeoff from Tachikawa, Japan, killing all 129 people on board.
 At the time, the crash was the deadliest in aviation history.

 Aircraft and occupants

 The aircraft was a USAF Douglas C-124A-DL Globemaster II of the 374th Troop Carrier Group, serial number 51-0137.
 It was powered by four Pratt & Whitney R-4360-20WA engines.

 The aircraft carried 122 passengers and 7 crewmembers.
 Most of those aboard were airmen who were returning to their duties in South Korea after a five-day rest and recreation leave in Japan.
 The commander of the aircraft, Major Herbert G. Voruz Jr., 37, had logged more than 6,000 flying hours.
 The pilot, Major Robert D. McCorkle, was also an experienced aviator.
 Another pilot, Major Paul E. Kennedy, was on board to log additional flying time.